sectorsedgecommunity/mapping-docs/docs/gettingstarted.md

 # Getting Started

+This is a simple guide to getting a first map functional.

 ## Requirements

 The first step is to download the voxel editor [MagicaVoxel](https://ephtracy.github.io/).
 That's it!

 ## Preparing maps